danisaiz14/NBA_Project/README.md

 | `plusminusTeam`| num | Difference of points scored with the other team |
 | `urlTeamSeasonLogo`| chr | Url with the logo of the team |

-This dataset can answer the second question.
+This dataset can answer the second and third questions.

 ### Salaries Dataset

 This dataset contains information about the salaries of the players of each Team in the NBA.

-It have been obtained from [Hoopshype.com](https://hoopshype.com/salaries/2018-2019/ "Hoopshype page for 2018 - 2019 salaries") and extracted using a web scraping [script](../master/utils/player_salary_scrapper.R) that recolects the data from the page of the salaries for the 2018-2019 season.
+It have been obtained from [Hoopshype.com](https://hoopshype.com/salaries/2018-2019/ "Hoopshype page for 2018 - 2019 salaries") and extracted using a web scraping [script](../master/utils/player_salary_scrapper.R) which recolects the data from the page of the salaries for the 2018-2019 season.

 This dataset consists of two csv files.
 The first one, [salaries_team.csv](../master/data/salaries_team.csv), is a list of the teams of the NBA and the sum of their players' salaries.
-It has 30 observations and 4 columns:
+It has 30 observations and 4 features.

 | Column | Type | Description |
 | :------| :----| :-----------|